lukekasper/Personal-Projects/Object Oriented Implementation (IBM)/Pointers.md

       - `ptr + 1 == &arr[1]`
       - `*(ptr + 1) == arr[1];`
   - pointer comparisons: can use relationsl operators to compare two pointers as long as the variables are related to one another
+- arrays and pointers:
   - array names often decay to pointers, meaning `*(arr + i) == arr[i]` without the need to declare a seperate pointer for "arr"
     - there are a few cases where this is not true
+  - a pointer to an array points to the address of the first element of that array
 - can declare an array of pointers using: `int *ptr[MAX];`
   - each element in the array is a pointer to an int value
   - can be done for any variable type